-If a student does not qualify for enough grant aid to cover direct costs, educational loans are available to cover the shortfall.
+If a student does not qualify for enough grant aid to cover direct costs, educational loans can be accepted to cover the shortfall.
 Students may also borrow loan funds for other educationally-related expenses such as transportation, daycare costs, and other living expenses.
+The low interest rate of Direct Subsidized and Direct Unsubsidized educational loans make them a beneficial option in place of a high interest credit card payment.